valschmidt/kmall/KMALL_examples.rst

 In addition to being able to parse kmall data files, kmall.py has a lot of functionality build right in when called on the command line.
-Here are some examples: (Note that access to the bash shell from this python notebook requires pre-pending each line with ``!``.
-This should be omitted when calling directly from the command line.)
+Here are some examples:

+(Note that access to the bash shell from this python notebook requires pre-pending each line with ``!``.
+This should be omitted when calling directly from the command line.
+Also note that kmall.py will be installed in your default python scripts directory.)

 First we can see what is possible by asking for help.

 .. code:: ipython3

-    !./kmall.py -h
+    !./KMALL/kmall.py -h

 .. parsed-literal::